 QAK’s Options Submission for changes to the Queensland Child Safety Legislation in 2017 incorporated input from 5 other organisations including Deborra-Lee Furness’s Adoption Change to make theirs a joint submission.

 In 2013 QAK held a public forum which included leading Child Advocates, Hetty Johnson and Jeremy Sammut.
-The then Minister for Child Safety and the current Queensland Premier Annastacia Palaszczuk attended and acknowledged of the extensive public concern around permanency for foster care children.
+The then Shadow Minister for Child Safety and the current Queensland Premier Annastacia Palaszczuk attended and acknowledged the extensive public concern around permanency for foster care children.

 In 2014 & again in 2017 QAK partnered with Adopt Change & Barnardos Australia (respectively) to provide professional training for parents & professionals including staff of the Department of Child Safety.